 Prior to joining the National Equity Project, LaShawn served as a teacher and leader at Redwood Day School, Alameda, CA; The Wheeler School, Providence, RI; and Berkeley High School, Berkeley, CA. While at Berkeley High, she served as Co-Director for The Diversity Project with Dr. Pedro Noguera at the University of California at Berkeley.
 The Diversity Project is a school-university action research project designed to address the disparity in achievement between white students and students of color and to investigate the causes of racial separation.

-LaShawn is a contributing author in the book Class Dismissed: A Year in the Heart of An American High School a Glimpse into the Heart of a Nation and has presented at numerous education conferences and convenings across the country.
+LaShawn is a contributing author in the book Unfinished Business: Closing the Racial Achievement Gap in Schools and has presented at numerous education conferences and convenings across the country.
 She was a MetLife Teaching Fellow, and is currently a LeaderSpring ED Fellow.
 LaShawn earned a B.A. in political science from University of California, Berkeley; a Masters of Arts in Teaching from Brown University; and an Administrative Credential from California State University, Sacramento’s Urban Leadership Program.
 LaShawn is a California native and resides in Oakland, CA with her husband and their three sons.

 English Learner Program Coordinator, Sonoma County Office of Education

 Jenn Guerrero is the English Learner Program Coordinator at the Sonoma County Office of Education.
 She works closely with Pre-K-12 teachers and administrators to support high-quality instruction for English Learners.
 She also serves as the Region I, Title III Lead.
 Her passion for working with English Learners and their families was first ignited when she began her career in education as a teacher in the Oakland Unified School District.
 She then taught in the Roseland School District and served as a principal for Migrant Education summer programs.
 Jenn firmly believes in the limitless potential of every child.